MileHacker Logo

 • Pre-arranged tours are practical if you prefer pre-arranged arrangements, guided data, and transportation.

-• Tours frequently cover highlights of multiple villages or a particular pursuit like a boat tour.
+• Tours frequently cover highlights of multiple towns or a given pursuit like a boat tour.

-• They remove the need for individual planning but grant less flexibility.
-Many tours depart from Gateway To cinque terre or Florence.
+• They remove the need for individual planning but grant not as much flexibility.
+Numerous excursions depart from Gateway To cinque terre or Florence.
 Find day trips and excursions on GetYourGuide.

 Time Required & Suggested Itineraries